bashaer310/Hiring-Platform/README.md

 # Hiring-Platform

 This is a backend solution for a hiring platform built with Java, Spring Boot, and MySQL.
 The platform assists students to find part-time jobs while companies can post job opportunities.
-It includes core features like **user authentication**, **job management**, **category management**, and **hiring processing**.
+It includes core features like **user authentication**, **job management**, **category management (types of job)**, and **hiring processing**.

 ## Features:
 - **User Management**: